microsoft/aitour-interact-with-llms/lab/Skillable Workshop Instructions/01_Set_up.md

 You will notice we have four options for our **Playground**.
 Each option represents a different approach to interacting and using AI models, which can be tailored to our specific needs.

-We will be carrying most of our work in these Playgrounds, but namely in the following three:
+We will be doing most of our work in these Playgrounds, but namely in the following three:

 - **Chat Playground**
 - **Images Playground**
 - **Real-time audio playground**
-- **healthcare playground**: `<placeholder on what it does>` & we will not be focussing on this in our workshop today

 ### Chat Playground